CrunchyData/pgmonitor/prometheus/README.md

 ## Setup (RHEL/CENTOS 7)

-* Copy/Rename & modify /etc/systemd/system/prometheus.service.d/crunchy-prometheus-el7.service.example to uncomment necessary lines to override default prometheus service.
+* Copy/Rename /etc/systemd/system/prometheus.service.d/crunchy-prometheus-service-el7.conf.example to override default prometheus service.
 See notes in example file for more details.
-* Copy/Rename & modify /etc/systemd/system/alertmanager.service.d/crunchy-alertmanager-el7.service.example to uncomment necessary lines to override default alertmanager service.
+* Copy/Rename /etc/systemd/system/alertmanager.service.d/crunchy-alertmanager-service-el7.conf.example to override default alertmanager service.
 See notes in example file for more details.
-* Copy/Rename & modify /etc/sysconfig/prometheus.example as necessary.
+* Copy/Rename & modify /etc/sysconfig/prometheus.example as necessary to set prometheus startup properties.
 See notes within the file itself for recommendations.
-* Copy/Rename & modify /etc/sysconfig/alertmanager.example as necessary.
+* Copy/Rename & modify /etc/sysconfig/alertmanager.example as necessary to set alertmanager startup properties.
 See notes within the file itself for recommendations.
 * Copy/Rename & modify /etc/prometheus/crunchy-prometheus.yml.example to set scrape interval if different from default.
 Activate alert rules and alertmanager by uncommenting lines when set as needed.
 Default service expects config file to be named crunchy-prometheus.yml.
 * Copy/Rename & modify crunchy-alertmanager.yml.example and setup alert target (smtp, sms, etc), receiver and route information.
 Default service expects config file to be named crunchy-alertmanager.yml
 * Copy/Rename & modify /etc/prometheus/crunchy-alert-rules.yml.example and update rules as needed.
 Default prometheus config expects file to be named crunchy-alert-rules.yml.